muratk3n/thirdwave/en/tweets/2017/week32.md

+# Week 32

 News

 Extreme heatwaves that kill even healthy people within hours will strike parts of the Indian subcontinent unless global carbon emissions are cut sharply and soon, according to new research. [..]
 The new analysis assesses the impact of climate change on the deadly combination of heat and humidity, measured as the “wet bulb” temperature (WBT).
 Once this reaches 35C, the human body cannot cool itself by sweating and even fit people sitting in the shade will die within six hours.

 Sounds bad

+---

 Lee Atwater

 [Campaign Operative for the Reagan Campaign, shortly after Reagan's first election, talking to an author] you're going to hear a lot in the days to come about the Reagan revolution.
 Don't believe a word of it.
 If we Republicans are lucky, by dint of heroic effort we may push the system 5 degrees in one direction to compensate for the 5 degrees that President Carter pushed it in the other direction.

 Wrong

 What really happened was Carter tried to change 5 degrees, and failed, Reagan pushed 180 degrees, and succeeded.
 According to this excerpt, changes made by Reagan were both necessary and unavoidable.
 Carter could go into that direction but he was probably, institutionally, not able to do so.
 A Democrat President could not have made them.
 A sad result of this is Democrats were bulldozed over, both electorally and more importantly, ideologically.
 They still did not recover from the Reagan Revolution.
 Changes during 80s were about unshackling the enterpreneual energy [great] but since "the other side" had no hand in these changes, their ideological chops atropied, they became pansy-ass pencil-dick small-time modifiers, merely trying to change some little stuff around the edges, always trying to work through the existing structures.
 80s gave companies more power, so pansy-ass modifiers try to introduce their changes through companies, like healthcare through employers, trying to force the insurance companies to do this little different that little different.
 It is unfathomable to them to pull out health insurance outside the market structure.

+---

 Comment